-portCfgEport [<port_number>, <mode>]
+Synopsis portCfgEport [port_number, mode]

-This command allows a user to enable/disable a port from becoming an E_Port.
+Use this command to enable or disable a port from becoming an E_Port.
 The E_Port capability is enabled by default unless this command is used to disable it.

 When a port is configured as a non-E_Port through this command, an ISL connected to this port will be segmented.
 No data traffic between two switches will be routed through this port.
 Fabric management data, such as zoning information will not be exchanged through this port either.